kemsar/gitlab-ci-rancher-deploy/README.md

                                   You can pass this option multiple times to create multiple labels.
   --variables                     Will add environment variables to the service being
-                                  created by passing a comma separated list.
+                                  created by passing a pipe-delimited list.
   --variable KEY VALUE            Alternative way of adding environment variables to the
                                   service.
                                   You can pass this option multiple times to create